jaawerth/nrun.vim/README.md

 let g:neomake_javascript_eslint_exe = nrun#Which('eslint')
 let g:neomake_javascript_enabled_makers = ['eslint']
 ```
-For more on Neomake config, see their docs - I like to put the above in an ftplugin file with the following to auto-lint on save and file load:
+For more on Neomake config, see their docs - I like to put the above in an `ftplugin/javascript.vim` with the following to auto-lint on save and file load:
 ```nvim
 autocmd!
 BufWritePost * Neomake eslint autocmd!
 BufWinEnter * Neomake eslint